 The Cultural milieu of Singapore is as progressive and independent as the people living here.
 They love and appreciate all forms of literature and have a sense of respect for literati.

-Although it was hard to find platform for Bangladeshi poetry and prose in Singapore, but with the dedicational efforts of Banglar Kantha and Dibashram who have been working selflessly for the Migrant cause, today a major portion of the Bangladeshi Migrants have a platform due to Banglar Kantha.
+Although it was hard to find platform for Bangladeshi poetry and prose in Singapore, with the dedicational efforts of Banglar Kantha and Dibashram who have been working selflessly for the Migrants cause, today a major portion of the Bangladeshi Migrants have a platform due to Banglar Kantha.
 Banglar Kantha has dedicated a decade of its life championing the Migrant Cause in Singapore.

 Singapore has been a bittersweet experience for me.
 Though in the initial days of my life when I first landed here, I have had to face harsh realities, yet the love and affection of its people, the kindness and adoration that reside in the heart of its countrymen make me love Singapore more than I would like to.
 And for that I have no regrets.